-- telephone number or numbers form your telephone provider, - (only PRI/BRI) ISDN type which is used for communication (it usually differs according to your location for example, EuroISDN for the EU, Nation ISDN Type 2 for the USA and so on), - whether your provider's PBX requires overlap dialing, - information whether the PBX sends or requires telephone numbers whole or in the contracted form, - at least one internal extension defined in Kerio Operator (preferably an employee who will redirect the calls).
+- Telephone number (or numbers) from your telephone provider - (PRI/BRI only) Which ISDN type to use for communication.
+This usually differs by your location: for example, EuroISDN for the EU, Nation ISDN Type 2 for the USA, and so on) - Whether your provider requires overlap dialing

+- Whether the provider sends or requires whole or abbreviated telephone numbers.
+See the Mapping external and internal numbers article for details. - At least one internal extension defined in Kerio Operator (for example, the extension of an employee who redirects the calls).